Co-leads: Karina Arambula & Timi Leslie

 Addressing the prescription drug problem in Marin requires an understanding of the problem, based

 not only on anecdotal or qualitative information, but also on accurate, relevant data.
 Data Collection and Monitoring Team addresses this need by determining what data best describe prescription drug misuse in Marin County and tracking changes in community behaviors and prescribing practices.
 The Action Team partnered with seven distinct state and local agencies to create a report card with key indicators to inform RxSafe Marin strategies and allow measurement of impact over time.

 Prescribers and Pharmacists

-Co-leads: Matt Willis, Jeff Harris, Peter Behel & Melissa Struzzo
+Co-leads: Matt Willis, Peter Behel & Aglaia Panos

 Evidence indicates that prescribing guidelines for healthy and safe amounts of opiates can help improve patient outcomes, and limit the risk of unintended harm.
 Prescribers and Pharmacists Team is focused on balancing the benefits of medicines with the harm of over-prescribing, and the potential for abuse and addiction.
 The Action Team develops mechanisms to reduce the amount of opiate drugs prescribed in Marin by primary care and emergency department physicians and is furthering methods of safe in-home storage and disposal of unused, unwanted, and expired medications.

 Intervention, Treatment, and Recovery

 RxSafe Marin recognizes that the epidemic of prescription abuse has left many Marin residents